 Our ski patrollers are highly skilled and rigorously trained in mountain safety, first-aid and emergency procedures.
 You can recognize them by their red parkas with white crosses.
-The Monarch Ski Patrol Headquarters and Clinic is located at the south end of the parking lot.
+The Monarch Ski Patrol Headquarters is located at the south end of the parking lot.

 Beacon Basin Training Park is located near the base of the Panorama Lift.
 The park was established by the Monarch Ski Patrol for guests and staff to practice with their avalanche rescue beacons (“transceivers”).